John David Crow: Professional career

-In the 1958 NFL Draft, Crow was the second overall pick, selected by the Chicago Cardinals.
+In the 1958 NFL draft, Crow was the second overall pick, selected by the Chicago Cardinals.
 He played eleven seasons in the NFL and appeared in four Pro Bowls.

 In his first season, he played in seven games and rushed 52 times for 221 yards while catching twenty passes for 362 yards; he scored five total touchdowns.
 He also returned six kicks for 145 yards.
 Crow's first touchdown occurred in his first game on September 28 when he recovered a fumble in the end zone.
 The following year, he would improve by playing in twelve games while recording a total of 994 scrimmage yards (666 rushing, 328 receiving) with seven total touchdowns and a Pro Bowl selection.

 Crow followed the team to St. Louis in 1960.
-That year, he had his first and only 1,000 yard rushing season with 1,071 yards on 183 carries; he led the league in yards per carry (5.9), yards per scrimmage (1,533), and fumbles (eleven).
-On December 18, 1960, he rushed for his only 200-yard game when he ran for 203 yards on 24 carries in a 38-7 victory over Pittsburgh.
+That year, he had his first and only 1,000 yard rushing season with 1,071 yards on 183 carries; he led the league in yards per carry (5.9), yards from scrimmage (1,533), and fumbles (eleven).
+On December 18, 1960, he rushed for his only 200-yard game when he ran for 203 yards on 24 carries in a 38–7 victory over Pittsburgh.
 He was named to the Pro Bowl again while also receiving votes for MVP within UPI.
-However, he could not maintain his highs the following year of 1961.
-He played in eight games and rushed for just 192 yards with 306 receiving yards.
-The next year, he played in fourteen games and rushed for 751 yards on 192 carries while catching 23 passes for 246 yards; he scored a career high seventeen touchdowns while dubiously leading the league in fumbles (fourteen).
-Crow's best game came on December 12, 1962, when he recorded 21 carries for 95 yards with three touchdowns before adding another on his lone reception from sixteen yards out as the Cardinals won 45-35 over the Philadelphia Eagles.
+However, he could not maintain his highs in 1961.
+He played in eight games and rushed for just 192 yards with 306 receiving yards that year.

+The next year, Crow saw action in 14 games and rushed for 751 yards on 192 carries while catching 23 passes for 246 yards; he scored a career high seventeen touchdowns while dubiously leading the league in fumbles (fourteen).
+Crow's best game came on December 12, 1962, when he recorded 21 carries for 95 yards with three touchdowns before adding another on his lone reception from sixteen yards out as the Cardinals won 45–35 over the Philadelphia Eagles.
 It was the only time he had four touchdowns in a game and the only time he rushed for three touchdowns.
-Crow would hindered by injuries in 1963, playing just three games (week 5-7), although he did record one touchdown on a ten-yard pass that helped in a 24-23 victory over Pittsburgh.
+Crow would be hindered by injuries in 1963, playing just three games (week 5–7), although he did record one touchdown on a ten-yard pass that helped in a 24–23 victory over Pittsburgh.

 He played in thirteen games the following year, rushing for 554 yards on 163 carries while catching 23 passes for 257 yards.
-It was his final season with the Cardinals as he moved to San Francisco the next year.
+It would be his final season with the Cardinals.